Skip to content

 When chef Jesse Ito began his omakase in the back room of Royal Sushi & Izakaya in Queen Village in 2017, you could choose 18 pieces of nigirizushi for $110 a person or a 10-piece mini-version for $55.
 Now, the James Beard Award-nominated chef commands $300 a person, service included, at his eight-seat counter for a 17-piece tasting, which includes 16 pieces of nigirizushi and one temaki.
 Ito does two turns a night, and a reservation here is nearly impossible to get.

 Why the difference in omakase prices?
 The number of courses is only part of the equation.
-Fish costs are all over the map, even among species — the thickness of each slice, the overall quality of the fish, and the sourcing; some chefs, for example, prize Spanish-caught tuna, which can be considerably pricier than tuna from somewhere else, say the Philippines.
+Fish costs are all over the map, even among the same species — the thickness of each slice, the overall quality of the fish, and the sourcing; some chefs, for example, prize Spanish-caught tuna, which can be considerably pricier than tuna from somewhere else, say the Philippines.
 The courses themselves factor in, too.
 Some chefs may include uni (and sea urchin prices vary widely).

 “What makes my omakase different is that you’re coming for what my perspective on sushi is,” Ito told me.